-Network shall mean any preferred provider or managed care Network under contract with CICV Benefits Consortium to provide or arrange to provide services or supplies to Covered Persons.
+Network shall mean any preferred provider or managed care Network under contract with the VPC Benefits Consortium to provide or arrange to provide services or supplies to Covered Persons.

-Other Facility Provider shall mean any of the following: Ambulatory Care Facility, Substance Abuse Treatment Facility, free-standing dialysis facility, Outpatient psychiatric facility, psychiatric Day Treatment facility, psychiatric Hospital, Hospice, Extended Care Facility, or rehabilitation facility, which is licensed as such in the jurisdiction in which it is located.
+Other Facility Provider shall mean any of the following: Ambulatory Care Facility, Substance Use Disorder Treatment Facility, free-standing dialysis facility, Outpatient psychiatric facility, psychiatric Day Treatment facility, psychiatric Hospital, Hospice, Extended Care Facility, or rehabilitation facility, which is licensed as such in the jurisdiction in which it is located.